 Each animal is an individual.
 The amount fed may need to be adjusted to support optimal body condition and growth.
 Animals may need an additional feeding of non-medicated milk replacer or energy supplement during cold weather.
 Consult with your veterinarian or animal nutritionist if you have questions.

-Important Note on Newborn Calf Care: It is highly preferred that the newborn calf receive fresh colostrum from its own mother before beginning a milk replacer program.
+Important note on newborn calf care: It is highly preferred that the newborn calf receives fresh colostrum from its own mother before beginning a milk replacer program.
 Colostrum is the first milking from the cow following birth, providing nutrients, growth factors, and immune globulin proteins that are crucial to the health and growth of the calf.
 Colostrum must be fed as soon as possible after birth for maximum absorption of maternal antibodies in the newborn.
 If there is not enough high-quality colostrum available, frozen stored colostrum may be substituted.
 If no fresh or frozen colostrum is available, use Sav-A-Caf® Calf Colostrum 100 Replacer.